 \subsubsection{Distance of Convergence in Each Principal Direction}

-In Figs.~\ref{fig:stds_and_distances_all_cases},\ref{app:fig:stds_cats_and_dogs_2_matrices_square_loss}, we see that weights in directions corresponding to larger principal components converge faster, in the sense that the std across different repetitions drops to zero faster along these directions.
-However, the optimal solution along each direction is drastically different.
+In Figs.~\ref{fig:stds_and_distances_all_cases}, \ref{app:fig:stds_cats_and_dogs_2_matrices_square_loss}, we see that weights in directions corresponding to larger principal components converge faster, in the sense that the std across different repetitions drops to zero faster along these directions.
+However, the optimal solution in each direction is drastically different.
 Directions corresponding to larger principal components tend to have lower values in their optimal solution.
-This could serve as a possible explanation to the convergence phenomenon -- it might be possible that in all directions the distance of the current solution drops at the same speed, but as directions corresponding to higher principal values start nearer to the optimal solution, they seem to converge faster.
+This could serve as a possible explanation for the convergence phenomenon---it might be possible that in all directions the distance of the current solution drops at the same speed, but as directions corresponding to higher principal values start nearer to the optimal solution, they seem to converge faster.

-To test this hypothesis, we repeated the experiment from the previous section (plotted in Fig.~\ref{app:fig:stds_cats_and_dogs_2_matrices_square_loss}), and computed the distance in each direction from the optimal solution, normalized by the maximal difference achieved in each direction.
+To test this hypothesis, we repeated the experiment from the previous section (Fig.~\ref{app:fig:stds_cats_and_dogs_2_matrices_square_loss}), and computed the distance in each direction from the optimal solution, normalized by the maximal difference achieved in each direction.
 We plot these results in Fig.~\ref{app:fig:rate_of_change_for_square_loss}.
-As suggested by our theory, we report that the normalized distance in each direction also drops faster in directions corresponding to larger principal components.
+As suggested by our theory, we see that the normalized distance in each direction also drops faster in directions corresponding to larger principal components.